sayakpaul/ml-deployment-k8s-fastapi/README.md

 using [GitHub Actions](https://github.com/features/actions).

 👋 **Note**: Even though this project uses an image classification its structure and techniques can be used to serve other models as well.
+We also worked on a TF Serving equivalent of this project.
+Check it out [here](https://github.com/deep-diver/ml-deployment-k8s-tfserving).

 ## Deploying the model as a service with k8s